 It’s no wonder that percussionists the world over are turning to a significantly smaller alternative.
 The cajon has become a popular addition to many a jam session, acoustic gig, and space-challenged environment.
 And in the right hands, the beat is as sweet, strong, and soulful as it ever was.

-As most drummers know, all kits are not the same.
+As most drummers know, not every drum kit is the same.
 They not only vary depending on the style of music played, but also on where they will be played—large stage, intimate venue, or studio.
-Here’s an overview of some typical drum kit setups.
-Of course there are many variations, especially if you play a blend […]